-- Confront the specter of White Supremacy now exposed more regularly in a wide array of social life.
+- Confront the specter of White Supremacy, now exposed more plainly in a wider array of social life.

-- Critically question the subtleties, silences, and absences in policies, structures, and practices that traditionally shape the dynamics that shape our communities.
+- Transform the subtleties, silences, and absences in policies, structures, and practices that traditionally shape the dynamics that mold our communities.

-- Reevaluate the pedagogical legacy of Waldorf education and Rudolf Steiner in a way that meets and reflects all families.
+- Re-evaluate the pedagogical legacy of Waldorf education and Rudolf Steiner so that we meet and reflect all families.